kilazz/SCStrix-Soar-Raid-Edit/README.md

 7. Restart PC.
 ## Troubleshooting
    - After launching `nhAsusStrixSonicStudioSC.exe`, a brief micro-freeze may occur.
 This is a known issue that usually resolves itself.
-   - After updating to a new Windows build, you may need to reinstall a driver.
-Not sure what the issue is.

 [DriverStoreExplorer]: https://github.com/lostindark/DriverStoreExplorer